engineerErica/my-unit-2-practice-assessment/README.md

-# Unit 2 Assessment Study Guide - JavaScript Fundamentals
+# Unit 2 Assessment Practiec Questions - JavaScript Fundamentals

 ## Short Responses

 1. **The function declaration comes _after_ the variable declaration in the code below.
 What will happen when it this code runs?**